Icelk/moella/README.md

 # Future

-I plan to add support for a config file so you do *not* have to recomplie the binary every time you want to support a new domain.
+I plan to add support for a config file so you do *not* have to recompile the binary every time you want to support a new domain.
-Though, focus for now lies on **Kvarn v0.2.0**